radl97/sec-web/README.md

 Note for myself to how to get internet access and some other things in Arch Linux without bigger manager programs.

-Squid+iptables solution for HTTPS-only outgoing connections.
+~Squid~ tinyproxy+iptables solution for HTTPS-only outgoing connections.

 ### Create unconstrained Internet access for a group